kartographia/gists/OSM/feature_admin.md

 FROM feature.polygons

-WHERE feature.polygons.place = 'neighbourhood' and name is not null
+WHERE place = 'neighbourhood' and name is not null

 on conflict do nothing;

 ```